xplor-pay/ClearentIdtechIOSFrameworkPod/README.md

 # Release Notes

+2.0.13 - Fixed an issue with our bad swipe solution.
+IDTech sends back an incomplete card object sometimes on a bad swipe.
+We already monitor for certain failures so just adding another one.
+If the framework sees this scenario it will cancel the transaction and restart a transaction in 2 in 1 mode.

+2.0.12 - Fix beep issue.

 2.0.11 - Removed extraneous LCD event message callback.

 2.0.10 - Use new idtech framework to callback with messages related to audio events.